Moody College of Communication

 The inaugural competition for the Dan Rather Medals for News and Guts generated outstanding work from student and professional journalists across the country.
 The entries covered a range of topics – from city, county and federal organizations to school administration to for-profit companies.
 What they shared in common was a demonstrated commitment to reporting the tough stories of 2023 that needed to be told.

-2023 Professional Award Winner
+2024 Professional Prize Winner